- What are Chinese Ordinal Numbers?

 There are instances where the substantive noun can be dropped and left with only 第 Dì + Number + Measure Word.
 If the previous sentence has already mentioned the term, it is not necessary to repeat it again.

-One example below which is similar to English sentence.
+One example below which is similar to the English sentence.
 Who 谁 Shuí / Shéi is an Interrogative Pronoun here and refers to a person and can never be something else.
 Likewise in the Chinese language, the same logic applies so we can drop the noun (person).

 Who is the first?